 In 2010, The SC Department of Revenue reimbursed all plaintiff school districts for their lease purchase agreements which should have been paid for by the statewide sales tax during tax years 2007 and 2008.
 At that time there was no effective means under the law whereby the homeowners living in the two Lexington school districts could legally be reimbursed for these two years.
 Both school districts wanted to ensure that their citizens were treated fairly so they requested local legislators to enact a legal means that would allow for reimbursements.

 Lexington County’s House and Senate Delegations worked with both school districts and county officials to find the most economical and efficient method whereby citizens could be reimbursed.
 Property ownership is continuously changing and the county’s tax billing system only maintains information on a property’s current owner according to the property tax map number (TMS).
 As a result, the cost involved to research, locate and issue a refund check to the owners and prior owners of every eligible property was deemed impractical.

 All reimbursements will be applied as a credit to the 2011 property tax notices according to the eligible property’s tax map number (TMS).
 Property tax notices with amounts due that are less than the credit amount can apply for a refund check of the difference with the Lexington County Treasurer’s Office.
-Click here for a copy of the Lease Purchase Refund Application.
+The Lease Purchase Refund Application (PDF).
 Please be sure to read the application instructions very carefully.
 All applications require a signature and must be received by November 30, 2012.
 All credits and refunds are calculated and applied with interest.

-For a list of available Lease Purchase refunds, Click Here.
+A list of available Lease Purchase refunds (PDF).